neurobagel/documentation/docs/infrastructure.md

 === "Stardog"

-    When you first launch Stardog,
-    a default `admin` user with superuser privilege will automatically be created for you.
-    This `admin` user is meant to create other database users and modify their permissions.
-    Do not use `admin` for read and write operations, instead use a [regular database user](#create-a-new-database-user).

     You should first change the password of the database `admin`:

     ```bash
     curl -X PUT -i -u "admin:admin" http://localhost:5820/admin/users/admin/pwd \